melashu/kibur-api-doc/README.md

 > Note: Remember you must provide a `menu_id` you want to delete.
 ### Orders <a name="orders"></a>
 #### How to create different new orders in one group? <a name="group-orders"></a>
 Every order including a single order will treated with in an order group.
 So when ever you pass an order it must be an array of order.
-For example, the casher may want to create different orders in `one` group.
+For example, the cashiers may want to create different orders in `one` group.
 To do this you can send `post` request to `/api/v1/orders` and the body of the request should looks like

 ```json
 {